errij/Spreadsheet/README.md

 	2. capable to construct a dependency graph and compute dependency of variables.

+	3. capable to construct a Formula, compute normalized variables, check invalid variables, and compute them.

 Future extensions includes similare functions in the google spreadsheet program.